jhpyle/docassemble/_docs/errors.md

 will open and you will see a [JSON] representation of the variables that had been defined before the error occurred.
 (If your interview generated an error on the very first screen, however, the variables will not be available.)
-The location of this screen is simply `/vars`.
+The location of this screen is `/vars?i=docassemble.missouri:data/questions/custody.yml`, where `docassemble.missouri:data/questions/custody.yml` is the name of your interview.

 A common debugging technique is to print messages at various points in your code.
 You can use the [`log()`] function to do this.
 The